High-order numerical integration on self-affine sets: Error estimates

+\begin{remark} Remark that the cubature points depend on the choice of the compact \( K \), \emph{i.e.} \( K = \Pi_{\vec{a}, \vec{b}} \).
 We choose the Chebyshev points in particular because, for this case, we are able to obtain the most optimal error estimates (this is related to the behavior of the bounds on \( \abs{\vec{w}^M}_1 \), which we connect in \cref{sec:vecw} to the Lebesgue constants of the points \( \calX_i^N \), and that behave asymptotically optimally for Chebyshev points). \end{remark}